 Titchfield Road was the main road west, but in an unusually-recent twist, it was renamed The Avenue in the 1970s.
-It was designated A27 in 1922 and still holds that status today, even though it was detrunked in 1977.
+It was designated A27 in 1922 and still holds that status today; it then became a major trunk route in 1937 but was detrunked in 1977.

 It starts at the railway station, where West Street ends.
 The West End Inn and a series of buildings around it were demolished in 1972 to make way for Western Way.